Elaeodendron laneanum

 Elaeodendron laneanum, commonly known as the Bermuda olivewood, is a species of tree in the family Celastraceae that is endemic to Bermuda.
 It is considered an endangered species.

 Distribution and habitat

-Endemic to Bermuda, E. laneanum has a patchy distribution across the main island.
+Endemic to Bermuda, Elaeodendron laneanum has a patchy distribution across the main island.
 The original habitat of this species, forested valleys and hillsides, has largely been cleared for agriculture.
 The remaining natural range of this species can mainly be found in Walsingham Tract, however, it is widely used as an ornamental plant and can be found in parks and gardens across Bermuda.

 Description

 Elaeodendron laneanum is an evergreen tree growing 8-14 m tall with a smooth, stout trunk up to 50 cm in diameter.
 The leaves are glossy above with a toothed margin, light green when young and darkening as they mature.
 The flowers are small, greenish-white in colour, and occur in clusters at the tips of branches and develop into small yellowish-green fruits.